 How does Replit use student data?

-We only use the student data we collect for the purposes for which it was provided to us – that is, to perform services for the school and otherwise support the internal operations of our Service.
-Please see the FTC’s COPPA FAQs for more detail on what “support for internal operations” includes.
+We only use the student data we collect for the purposes for which it was provided to us – that is, to perform services for the school and otherwise support the internal operations of our service.
+You can read the FTC’s COPPA FAQs for more detail on what “support for internal operations” includes.

 We do not disclose student data to third parties other than our own subprocessors.
 We also implement appropriate technical, physical and administrative security measures to protect students’ information.